JonayahJ/HW3/README.md

 3. Choose which character types you want to include: letters (lower and upper case), numbers, and special characters.

 4. Your new password will popup in the prompt area on the page.

+## Comments

+This was hard.
+I know where and what to study this weekend.